merthidayetoglu/CommBench/README.md

 ## API

-CommBench is a runtime tool for implementing collective communications.
+CommBench is a runtime tool for implementing custom microbenchmarks.
 It offers a C++ API for programming the desired communication patterns and run them asynchronously.
 CommBench is implemented with MPI and offers a global API, where functions must be hit by all processes in ``MPI_COMM_WORLD`` as if the program is sequential.

 #### Communicator